vcc.ca

 Principles

-1. VCC believes in equitable treatment for individuals regardless of age, ancestry, colour, criminal conviction that is unrelated to employment or intended employment, ethnic origin, family status, gender, gender identity, gender expression, mental disability, physical disability, political beliefs, race, religion, and sexual orientation.
+1. In accordance with the British Columbia Human Rights Code as amended, VCC believes in equitable treatment for individuals regardless of age, ancestry, colour, criminal conviction that is unrelated to employment or intended employment, family status, gender identity or expression, Indigenous identity, marital status, mental disability, physical disability, place of origin, political belief, race, religion, sex, and sexual orientation.

-2. It is the responsibility of all College members to refrain from engaging in Harassment, Discrimination, and Bullying and to contribute to a positive environment.
+2. It is the responsibility of all College members to refrain from engaging in discrimination, harassment and bullying, and to contribute to a positive environment.

-4. This Policy will not be interpreted, administered, or applied to infringe on the academic freedom of students or employees.
-The frank discussion of controversial ideas, the pursuit and publication of controversial research, and the study and teaching of material with controversial content do not constitute Harassment, Discrimination, and Bullying, provided that such activities are conducted in a respectful and non-coercive manner.
+4. This policy will not be interpreted, administered, or applied to infringe on the academic freedom of students or employees.
+The frank discussion of controversial ideas, the pursuit and publication of controversial research, and the study and teaching of material with controversial content do not constitute discrimination, harassment or bullying, provided that such activities are conducted in a respectful and non-coercive manner.

-5. Education and awareness are keys to understanding and eliminating Harassment, Discrimination, and Bullying.
-The College will offer educational and training programs designed to support the administration of this Policy and to ensure that all students and employees are aware of their responsibilities under the Human Rights Code and this Policy.
+5. Education and awareness are keys to understanding and eliminating discrimination, harassment and bullying.
+The College will offer educational and training programs designed to support the administration of this policy and to ensure that all students and employees are aware of their responsibilities under the BC Human Rights Code and this policy.

-8. The filing of a complaint under this Policy is the right of every College member and may be exercised without fear of reprisal.
-However, complaints of Harassment, Discrimination, and Bullying are serious matters.
-Persons who are found to have made frivolous, vexatious, or malicious complaints of Discrimination or Harassment may be subject to disciplinary action, up to and including expulsion or dismissal from the College.
+8. The filing of a complaint under this policy is the right of every College member and may be exercised without fear of retaliation.
+However, complaints of discrimination, harassment or bullying are serious matters.
+Persons who are found to have made frivolous, vexatious, or malicious complaints of discrimination, harassment or bullying may be subject to disciplinary action, up to and including expulsion or dismissal from the College.

-9. Retaliation against any person who is involved in a complaint of Harassment, Discrimination, and Bullying under this Policy will not be tolerated by the College and may result in disciplinary action, up to and including expulsion or dismissal from the College.
+9. Retaliation against any person who is involved in a complaint of discrimination, harassment or Bullying under this policy will not be tolerated by the College and may result in disciplinary action, up to and including expulsion or dismissal from the College.

-14. This Policy is not to be interpreted, administered, or applied in such a way as to detract from the right and obligation of those in supervisory roles to manage and discipline employees and students in accordance with the College's collective agreements, policies and procedures.
-The exercise in good faith of the College's management rights for operational requirements, performance management or progressive discipline does not constitute Harassment.
+11. This policy is not to be interpreted, administered, or applied in such a way as to detract from the right and obligation of those in supervisory roles to manage and discipline employees and students in accordance with the College's collective agreements, policies and procedures.
+The exercise in good faith of the College's management rights for operational requirements, performance management or progressive discipline does not constitute bullying or harassment.

-16. If a Complainant pursues a course of action outside this Policy in connection with a complaint of Harassment, Discrimination, or Bullying the Senior Administrator may, in their sole discretion, decide to place the process under this Policy in abeyance pending the conclusion of the other proceeding.
+13. If a complainant pursues a course of action outside this policy in connection with a complaint of discrimination, harassment and/or bullying, the VP, People Services or their delegate may, in their sole discretion, decide to place the process under this policy in abeyance pending the conclusion of the other proceeding.

 Definitions